 Bighorn sheep:

-There were lots of views like this: I think I look tired after so many days of driving:
+There were lots of views like this:

 Finally, on 7/2, I drove from Golden to Sorrento.
 The landscape changed yet again--Mt Revelstoke is the world's only temperate inland rain forest (and it definitely was wet), and then suddenly the clouds cleared up a bit, the mountains were a bit smaller, and I entered a beautiful lake district.
 Sorrento and the surrounding towns in the Shuswap region of BC seem like they should be one of the biggest tourist attractions in North America, I can't believe there aren't more people here: